influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/backoff.md

 # workflow.v1alpha1.backoff

-Backoff is a backoff strategy to use within retryStrategy
+"Backoff is a backoff strategy to use within retryStrategy"

 ## Index